Building Monitoring Hero — BluSENSE

 Knowing which questions to ask about a building requires building science knowledge.
 Knowing which sensors are appropriate for a given measurement requires instrumentation experience.
 Knowing how to configure a data acquisition system to capture what you need requires technical deployment skill.

 This is why BluSENSE offers project support — not as an add-on, but as a recognition that hardware alone doesn't deliver outcomes.
-The Starter support plan is specifically designed for the sensor selection and hardware design phase: before anything is purchased or installed, our team works through the process with you to make sure the system you deploy actually answers the questions you started with.
+The Starter support plan is specifically designed for the sensor selection and hardware design phase: before anything is purchased or installed, our team works through the process with you to make sure the system you deploy answers the questions you started with.

 A practical summary